Rick-van-Dam/CleanAspCoreWebApiTemplate/Readme.md

 ## Running the app

-1. First generate a jwt that you can use for local testing:
+1. First generate a jwt that you can use for local testing by running the following command in the `CleanAspCore.Api` directory:

 ```cmd
 dotnet user-jwts create --role "read" --role "write"